PedroGatech/LearningToControlClass/class12/class12.md

 ```

 ## Overcoming the curse of dimensionality
 One of the big problems of these approaches is the fact $L_\mathcal Y$ is a linear combination of the {$\psi_j$}.
-This leads to the need of an doubly exponential growth in the amount of data, when compared to $n$ (the size of the PCA basis functions of the input space $\mathcal X$), to achieve convergence \[cite].
+This leads to the need of an doubly exponential growth in the amount of data, when compared to $n$ (the size of the PCA basis functions of the input space $\mathcal X$), to achieve convergence [8].
 To overcome this difficulty, we're going to generalize this idea of linear approximation of operators to the non-linear case.

 Let:
 - $\mathcal X$ and $\mathcal Y$ be function spaces over $\Omega \subset \mathbb R^d$